sb2nov/mac-setup/BashCompletion/README.md

     $ brew search completion

-And you can install them using `brew install` command, example:
+And you can install them using `brew install` commands, for example:

     $ brew install docker-completion